 When you stay at a hotel, you and your possessions are covered.
-An Airbnb is considered as private property and therefore you are not insured.
+An Airbnb is considered private property and therefore you are not insured.

 There is no guarantee as to how safe various properties and neighbourhoods are.
-If you leave your expensive photography equipment in your room and it mysteriously goes missing, Airbnb will wash their hands of any responsibility.
+If you leave your expensive photography equipment in your room and it mysteriously goes missing, Airbnb will wash its hands of any responsibility.